microsoft/OpenHack-FHIR/MC4H/Challenge2-FHIRProxy/ReadMe.md

    * Cache
    * Storage
    * EventGrid
-3. Go to the KeyVault **{azureapiforfhirname}kv** deployed in Challenge1, gather the secrets from:
-   * FP-SC-RESOURCE
-   * FP-SC-CLIENT-ID
-   * FP-SC-CLIENT-SECRET
-   * FP-SC-TENANT-NAME
-   * FP-RBAC-NAME

 ## Deployment
 1. [Open Azure Cloud Shell](https://shell.azure.com) you can also access this from [Azure Portal](https://portal.azure.com)